thtas/dblib/README.md

-Enable the dblib module then set up a connection in settings.php
+This fork of dblib will not work for installing drupal to MSSQL (see https://github.com/andypost/dblib)

+If you just need the connection but don't need to install Drupal to MSSQL then you you can reference the driver directly in your settings.php

 e.g.